jaidetree/finity/README.md

 ## Usage

-Valkyrie provides a simple yet powerful API for defining and using finite state machines in your ClojureScript applications.
+Finity provides a simple yet powerful API for defining and using finite state machines in your ClojureScript applications.

 ### Defining a FSM Spec